Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: A Model of Financial Interdependencies

 We lump all other actors into node $0$ as these are entities that either hold debt in the financial organizations (for instance private investors and depositors), or borrow from the financial organizations (for instance, most private and public companies), but not both.
 Their balance sheets may be of interest as well, as the defaults on mortgages or other loans could be important triggers of a financial crisis.
 The important part about the actors in node $0$ is that, although they may be the initial trigger and/or the ultimate bearers of the costs of a financial crisis, they are not the dominoes, becoming insolvent and defaulting on payments as a result of defaults on their assets.
 In aggregate, it may appear that there is debt going both in and out of node 0, but none of the individual private investors that comprise node 0 have debt coming both in and out. \footnote{Of course, this is an approximation and there is a spectrum that involves a lot of gray area.
 For instance, Harvard University invests tens of billions of dollars, including making large loans.
 At the same time it borrows money and has issued debt of more than five billion dollars.
 It is far from being a bank, but still has incoming and outgoing debt and other obligations.
 This is true of many large businesses, and all those that could become dominoes should be included in $\{1,\ldots,n\}$.
 It is not so important for us to draw an arbitrary line through this grey area to make our points.
 Nonetheless, this is something a regulator does have to take a stand on when trying to address systemic risk, and in practice may even be dictated by jurisdictional rules. }

 Bank portfolios are composed of investments in assets outside the system as well as financial contracts within the system.
-Investments in primitive assets involve some initial investment of capital and then pay off some cash flows over time, often randomly; e.g., government securities, asset backed securities, corporate loans, mortgages, etc. We let $p_i$ denote the current total market value of $i$'s investments in those assets and $\mathbf{p}=(p_i)_i$ denote the associated vector.
+Investments in primitive assets involve some initial investment of capital and then pay off some cash flows over time, often randomly; e.g., government securities, asset backed securities, corporate and private loans, mortgages, etc. This is part of a bank's capital.
+We let $p_i$ denote the current total market value of $i$'s investments in those assets and $\mathbf{p}=(p_i)_i$ denote the associated vector.
 (Analogous bold notation is used for all vectors and matrices.)

-The book values of banks in the network are based not only on these outside investments, but also on assets from and liabilities to others in the financial system.
-In this paper, we restrict attention to interbank debt contracts, but the model extends to allow for other types of financial contracts between banks.\footnote{See Appendix \ref{sec:equity} of the online material for an extension of the model and of our results when banks also hold equity claims on each other.} A debt contract between a creditor $i$ and a debtor $j$ is characterized by its face value $D_{ij}$.
+The book values of banks in the network are based not only on the capital in these outside investments, but also on assets from and liabilities to others in the financial system.
+In this paper, we restrict attention to interbank debt contracts, but the model extends to allow for other types of financial contracts between banks.\footnote{See Appendix \ref{sec:equity} of the online material for an extension of the model and results when banks also hold equity claims on each other.} A debt contract between a creditor $i$ and a debtor $j$ is characterized by its face value $D_{ij}$.
 As a bank cannot have a debt on itself, we set $D_{ii}=0$ for all $i$.
 Let $\mathbf{D}$ the matrix whose $(i,j)$-th entry is equal to $D_{ij}$, and denote a bank's total nominal debt assets and liabilities by, respectively, $D_i^{A}\equiv \sum_j D_{ij} $ and $D_i^{L}\equiv \sum_j D_{ji}$.